shantanoo-desai/pi_adhoc_script/README.md

 Just your Pi with an external chipset based USB dongle and root privileges to trigger the script.

     sudo ./adhoc_setup.sh

+### ISSUES with External Dongles

+* `r8188eu` chipsets are miserable with not letting the user set `txpower` and also `channel` parameters. `txpower` will return an Error, whileas `channel` set to another value will not.

+* even upon setting `sudo iwconfig wlan0 channel 06` or another value, only the default value of channel 1 i.e. __ 2.412 GHz__ is set.

 ### License